Hold-Krykke-BA/System_Integration/Examproject/README.md

 ![image](https://github.com/Hold-Krykke-BA/System_Integration/blob/main/Examproject/Diagrams/SystemDiagramFinal.PNG)

 ### Requirements
+* Caching the number of available books local and remote
-* Integration with corporations central-European storage facility database
+* Integration with the  corporations remote storage facility database
-* Country-specific storage facility with database
+* Country-specific local storage facility with a cloud hosted database
-* Caching of the number of available books local and remote
+* Validation of ISBN when adding new books
-* Storage of order data in cloud storage
+* Storage of order data in a cloud hosted database
+* Microservice choreography when necessary
-* Employees validate sale of physical books in a BPMN process
+* Handling book sales in a BPMN process based on the order item being digital or physical
-  * Ebook/audiobook sales do not require human validation
-* Customer receives Order and Shipping confirmation mail
+* Customers receiving Order and Shipping confirmation by mail
-* Validation of ISBN when adding new books to the database
-* Inter-service-communication where necessary
 * Logging in all services

 ### Technologies